From Challenge to Change: Design Principles for AI Transformations

 RQ\textsubscript{3} relies on the critique that academic contributions are overly theoretical and lack practical guidance~\cite{ivanof2017theoryGapAndPractice}.
 To counter this, we synthesize insights from peer-reviewed and grey literature, the prior qualitative dataset, and our recommendations to develop actionable steps for each DP.
-This aims to enhance framework’s practical relevance, laying the foundation for RQ\textsubscript{4}.
+This aims to enhance framework’s practical relevance for decision-makers and practitioners navigating early-stage AI adoption, laying the foundation for RQ\textsubscript{4}.